ECE Research Seminar Series

 Biography

-Mohammad Amin received the M.Sc. degree in electric power engineering from the Chalmers University of Technology, Sweden, and the Ph.D. in Engineering Cybernetics from Norwegian University of Science and Technology, Norway in 2011 and 2017, respectively.
-From 2011 to 2013, he was an Assistant Professor with the Dept. of Electrical and Electronic Engineering at International Islamic University Chittagong.
+Mohammad Amin received an M.Sc. degree in electric power engineering from the Chalmers University of Technology, Sweden, and a Ph.D. in Engineering Cybernetics from the Norwegian University of Science and Technology, Norway, in 2011 and 2017, respectively.
+From 2011 to 2013, he was an Assistant Professor with the Dept. of Electrical and Electronic Engineering at the International Islamic University Chittagong.
 In 2015, he was a visiting scholar at the Shanghai Jiao Tong University in China.
 Currently, Dr. Amin is a senior research associate at the Illinois Tech SYNDEM Smart Grid Lab in the Dept. of ECE at Illinois Institute of Technology.
-Dr. Amin has research experiences from five countries: USA, Norway, China, Sweden, and Bangladesh.
-His research interest includes Power electronics application to the power system, power electronics converter control, HVDC, smart grid, micro grid, and integration of wind/solar energy.
+Dr. Amin has research experience in five countries: the USA, Norway, China, Sweden, and Bangladesh.
+His research interests include power electronics application for the power systems, power electronics converter control, HVDC, smart grids, microgrids, and the integration of wind/solar energy.